TCGLandDev/tcgdb/docs/project-requirements-document.md

 ## Overview & Goals

-TCG Land is an e-commerce company specializing in trading cards, operating under a hybrid retail-import fulfillment model.
+ZenGate Global is an e-commerce company specializing in trading cards, operating under a hybrid retail-import fulfillment model.
 We source cards from multiple international providers, consolidate and verify them, and ship complete, validated orders to customers.